Phil Lyne: Early life and career

 Lyne again contended for the all-around cowboy world championship at the NFR in 1972; his primary competitor was Mahan.
 The pair's efforts to win the title were documented in the film The Great American Cowboy, which won the Academy Award for Best Documentary Feature.
 In 1972, Lyne entered 126 rodeos; The New York Times estimated that "he [had] flown commercially almost as much as Henry Kissinger has.
 By the NFR, Lyne had wrapped up his second consecutive all-around cowboy and tie-down roping world championships.
 He won $60,852 in total prize money, setting an RCA single-season record.
 He was the all-around average earnings leader at the NFR, and led in average earnings in tie-down roping and bull riding.
 As of 2019, he was one of three cowboys (along with Ace Berry and Don McLaughlin) to win multiple event average titles at an NFR.
 The bull riding average championship at the NFR helped Lyne finish second in season earnings for that event.
 After Lyne rode nine of his ten bulls in the finals, he won the title of reserve bull riding champion.
 One of the bulls Lyne rode at the NFR that year was a two-time hall of fame bull known only by his brand, V-61.
 Lyne drew the bull in the sixth round and successfully rode him, earning 70 points.
 Lyne was one of only four bull riders to score a qualified ride off the bull.
-He was only ridden for the requisite eight-seconds five times in 930 attempts.
+V-61 was only ridden for the requisite eight-seconds five times in 930 attempts.

 After the 1972 season, Lyne retired from rodeo competition, as he decided to raise his daughters on his family's Texas ranch.
 The ProRodeo Hall of Fame inducted Lyne in 1979, as part of its inaugural class of honorees.
 That year, Lyne came out of retirement and competed part-time.
 In 1983 and 1986, Lyne won the steer roping average earnings title at the National Finals Steer Roping (NFSR).
 He is the first cowboy to finish first in NFR average earnings in three events during his career.
 Trevor Brazile joined him in 2012.
 Despite not competing full-time in rodeos, Lyne won the 1990 PRCA steer roping championship.